 - The main aim of this article is to propose an exercise in stylistic analysis which can be employed in the teaching of English language.
 It details the design and results of a workshop activity on narrative carried out with undergraduates in a university department of English.
-The methods proposed are intended to enable students to obtain insights into aspects of cohesion and narrative structure: insights, it is suggested, which are not as readily obtainable through mor Female writers use - more first person/second person pronouns - My aim in the utterance int (overall more personalization) upproach to utterance int (overall more personalization) unding of what some of these so-called apposition markers indicate.
-It will be argued that the decision to put something in other words is essentially a decision about style, a point which is, perhaps, anticipated by Burton-Roberts when he describes loose apposition as a rhetorical device.
-However, he does not justify this suggestion by giving the criteria for classifying a mode of expression as a rhetorical device.
+The methods proposed are intended to enable students to obtain insights into aspects of cohesion and narrative structure; insights, it is suggested, which are not as readily obtainable through mor Female writers use - more first person/second person pronouns - My aim in the state of the control of the control unbelievably disappointing

 S. Argamon, M. Koppel, J. Fine, A. R. Shimoni, 2003.
-"Gender, Genre, and Writing Style in Formal Written Texts," Text, volume 23, number 3, pp. 321-346 unbelievably disappointing
+"Gender, Genre, and Writing Style in Formal Written Texts," Text, volume 23, number 3, pp. 321-346